peurKe/auto_ZO_translate/README.md

   • French

-  • Italian
+  • Italian (Not tested as I don't speak this language)

-  • Spanish
+  • Spanish (Not tested as I don't speak this language)

-  • Czech
+  • Czech (Not tested as I don't speak this language)

-  • Polish
+  • Polish (Not tested as I don't speak this language)

-  • Romanian
+  • Romanian (Not tested as I don't speak this language)

 ## Installation